 I’m pretty sure people scroll down to the footer –

-But, of course, paying special attention to the header section, and the above the fold design and content takes priority because, essentially, that's where most of your visitors will no doubt spend most of their time, right?
+But, of course, paying special attention to the header section, and the fold design and content takes priority because, essentially, that’s where most of your visitors will no doubt spend most of their time, right?

 Hmm, that may be so – However, the lower part, in particular, the footer of your website deserves just as much attention too, I think anyway.

 In a case study carried out some time ago, Chartbeat actually found that 65% of their engagement happened right ‘below the fold’.

 Interesting stuff, don’t you think?

 Yes, and if you’ve decided not to invest your time and energy into paying attention to optimizing your website’s bottom half and footer area, you could be missing out on some unique opportunities, such as –